INDICATIONS

 A resource designed to help patients learn more about treatment with Repatha®.

-• Repatha® Financial Assistance
+• Repatha® Financial SUPPORT RESOURCES

 Repatha® Co-Pay Card for eligible commercial patients

-• INJECTION SUPPORT
+• INJECTION SUPPORT RESOURCES

 Every-2-Week Repatha® SureClick® Autoinjector